These days I feel ‘outdated’.

 Words set the stage and they perform.
 They are able to build and to dissolve.
 Words are the story and the narrator – all at once.

-My words are like street dogs.
+My words are like stray dogs.
 I let them run free and this is how they thrive.
+I don’t restrict them.
 I treat them with care.
-I don’t restrict them.
 They have a place in my heart and this is why they always come back to me.

 If I put them on a leash they get cranky.
 If I overindulge them they spoil.